Extremal stringy black holes in equilibrium at first order in $\alpha'$: Acknowledgments

 \section{Acknowledgments}

-We are pleased to thank Roberto Emparan, Pedro F. Ram\'irez, Stefano Massai and Luca Martucci for very valuable discussions.
+We are pleased to thank Roberto Emparan, Pedro F. Ram\'irez, Stefano Massai, Luca Martucci and Jose Ju\'an Fern\'andez-Melgarejo for very valuable discussions.
 This work has been supported in part by the MCIU, AEI, FEDER (UE) grant PGC2018-095205-B-I00 and by the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the grant IFT Centro de Excelencia Severo Ochoa SEV-2016-0597.
 AR is supported by a postdoctoral fellowship associated to the MIUR-PRIN contract 2017CC72MK003.
 The work of MZ was supported by the fellowship LCF/BQ/DI20/11780035 from ``la Caixa'' Foundation (ID 100010434).
 TO wishes to thank M.M.~Fern\'andez for her permanent support.